 Type 3A is characterized by large loose curls whose size is comparable to a piece of sidewalk chalk.
 They also appear springy.
 To maintain this type of curl, don’t use a comb or hairbrush because these will make your curly hair frizzy.
 To detangle, use a wide-tooth comb or simply your fingers to keep your curls in good shape.

-Editor’s tip: Since this hair can be more frizzy, you can put some VO5 Frizz Free Cream.
+Editor’s tip: Since this hair type can be prone to frizz, you can put some VO5 Frizz Free Cream.
 Not only does it tame frizz but it also protects your hair from heat-styling tools.

 5. Type 3B

-Think of a Sharpie Marker and you have the circumference of this type of hair.
-Type 3B curly hair has coarse and springy ringlets that tend to become dry easily.
+Type 3B curly hair has springy ringlets that tend to become dry easily.
 Styling gels are your best friend if you have this hairstyle.

 Editor’s tip: Since this type of curly hair tends to be dry, you can also use a conditioner that helps seal moisture in like Cream Silk Dry Rescue Conditioner.
 See the difference to your hair even after your first wash.